Those who cannot remember the past are condemned to repeat it.

 We resoundingly defeated the Japanese and the Nazis in three and a half years.
 Today our current government can’t even build a working secure Website in that time-frame.

-As we do each year, we make a rallying call to all Patriots (use the share buttons on the left over there to do your part).
+As we do each year, we make a rallying call to all Patriots (use the share buttons down below to do your part).
 Let’s not let their ultimate sacrifice be in vain.
 Our History is who we are; it is part of the life-blood of our Republic.

 Let’s remember and honor those who have bravely stood and fought by working to restore our great Nation to its founding principles.
 The principles that so many have died for…